Dave-team/Knowledge-base/Relationships.md

 - A lot of people stay in relationships because it’s comfortable and leaving comfort is scary.
 And then they end up in an unhappy marriage with kids etc.
 -	No relationship is the same.
 They are all unique in their own ways.
 You will never have what you had and it will be different.
 - First relationships are often difficult because you have no benchmark and there will also be a curiosity to figure out what else is out there
+- There is this odd feeling where a life should be lived with someone else to make the most out of life.
+Travelling, intimacy, being as close to someone else.
+But the reality is that we don’t control other people so we can be in a long term relationship it can also quickly break for whatever reason.
+And yes we are probably social creatures meant to be together with someone else but often that’s not always the case.
+It takes a lot of time to find someone that could fit and you get along with and then it also needs to be mutual.
+It’s worth waiting for whilst you try to become the very best version of yourself first

 ## Reflect during a relationship